 How to Build a Digital Portfolio That Gets You Hired in the Trades

 In today’s job market, a resume isn’t enough—especially in the skilled trades.
+That’s where a digital portfolio for trades workers comes in.
 Contractors and employers want to see your work, not just read about it.
-A digital portfolio helps you stand out from the crowd, prove your skills, and land jobs faster.
-And no—you don’t need to be tech-savvy to build one.
-Here’s how to…
+However, a digital portfolio helps you stand out from the crowd, prove your skills, and land jobs faster.
+Moreover, you…

 In today’s job market, a resume isn’t enough—especially in the skilled trades.
+That’s where a digital portfolio for trades workers comes in.
 Contractors and employers want to see your work, not just read about it.

-A digital portfolio helps you stand out from the crowd, prove your skills, and land jobs faster.
-And no—you don’t need to be tech-savvy to build one.
+However, a digital portfolio helps you stand out from the crowd, prove your skills, and land jobs faster.
+Moreover, you don’t need to be tech-savvy to build one.

 What Is a Digital Portfolio (And Why You Need One)?